bengrauer/datascience_competitions/JapanRestarauntVisitors/README.md

 - Description: Predict the number of visitors 45 days out for several local restaraunts in Japan.

 ## Files:
+- plot_QuickAnalysis.ipynb - Notebook of quick analysis and plotting
 - helper_notebook.ipynb - Helper notebook to isolate functions, data loading, formatting, etc
-- plot_QuickAnalysis.ipynb - Notebook of quick analysis and plotting
-- script_ARIMA.ipynb - Notebook for the main script / model working
+- script_ARIMA.ipynb - Final notebook / script used for the best competition scores
+- submission_log.txt - log of all submissions.

 ## Description of Script
 Ended up using a simple ARIMA model.
 The helper notebook would perform the data loading, and the ARIMA script would run the models.
-Experimented a little bit with a multi-variate model and multi-STEP in the earlier stages, but scrapped later in the competition as the ARIMA was producing better scores.
+Experimented a little bit with a multi-variate model and multi-STEP in the earlier stages, ended with standard ARIMA as it was producing better scores.